 What a fantastic accomplishment!
 It takes a lot of hard work and perseverance to write a story of such caliber and you deserve this distinction.
 Enjoy it!”

-Category: Self-Help / Self-Esteem / Mental and Emotional Healing / Wellness
+Genre: Self-Help / Self-Esteem / Mental and Emotional Healing / Wellness

 This guide is an essential bridge-building tool.
 It opens the gateway to finding self-love and bringing to light the ugliness in toxic relationships.
 The information and activities introduced beautify an array of materials that are insightful, educational, enlightening, fulfilling, enriching, refreshing, and rewarding.
 Think of it as a detailed script created to teach readers how to redefine their SELF-DISCOVERIES.

 Review added to the book page on NetGalley: